BitcoinDesign/Guide/guide/transactions/introduction.md

 #### [Fee](#)

-Fees are paid to miners as they must do work to validate transactions.
-The amount you pay is dependent on the amount of data a transaction uses, and the urgency.
+Each transaction needs to pay a fee to miners as they must do work to validate transactions.
+The fee is included in transaction and subtracted from the change.

 A memory pool is a waiting list for transactions that every node and miner keeps.
+There is a limited amount of transactions that can be confirmed in a block every 10 minutes.

 A transaction with many inputs would be larger in size and in turn be more difficult for a miner to validate.
 So the size of the transaction increases based on how many coins it was funded with, and amount of individual payments that it contains — there is also a fixed overhead cost for every transaction.

-The time a transaction takes to get included in a block is dependent on the fee.
-The fee is included in transaction and subtracted from the change.

 The smallest transaction is about 226 virtual bytes, and the lowest fee is 1 satoshi.
 This means the transaction would be 226 satoshis.

-Also the fee to get a transaction into the next block depends on how congested the network is — see mempool.

 ##### Reader Notes